 In the belly of the first tomb lies a massive mural which depicts three great tragedies: A tsunami, a storm, and an earthquake.
-Laura marvel at this before turning her attention to the stunning artifact at the temple’s heart: A jeweled dagger.
-Panicked by echo of voices, signaling that others are approaching, Laura grabs the dagger and runs, fighting her way out of the heavily guarded dig, as a powerful tremor wracks the earth under her feet.
-Laura has a number of weapons at her disposal, from her trusty bow and arrow and pickaxes to a shotgun, and Laura can switch between stealthily picking off isolated enemies while sneaking through the jungle’s ample foliage, or diving with guns blazing.
+Lara marvel at this before turning her attention to the stunning artifact at the temple’s heart: A jeweled dagger.
+Panicked by echo of voices, signaling that others are approaching, Lara grabs the dagger and runs, fighting her way out of the heavily guarded dig, as a powerful tremor wracks the earth under her feet.
+Lara has a number of weapons at her disposal, from her trusty bow and arrow and pickaxes to a shotgun, and Lara can switch between stealthily picking off isolated enemies while sneaking through the jungle’s ample foliage, or diving with guns blazing.

 While all the messaging around this title says that Shadow of the Tomb Raider will be the game where Lara becomes the tomb raider she was meant to be, she’s still a victim of circumstance at the start.
 Sure, her high-energy, high-impact archeology skills are polished to a shine, but she still hasn’t grasped the bigger picture, and results in her to rushing in where even Trinity dares not tread.
 It’s not long before Lara is apprehended, and a terrible truth is revealed: By rushing blindly in, looting the tomb, and thinking only of staying one step ahead of Trinity, Lara has triggered something catastrophic, the impact of which may well doom humanity as a whole.
 It’s an exciting twist for the Tomb Raider series; it’s not simply good versus bad, as Lara herself has unwittingly triggered a series of apocalyptic events, and now must struggle to undo the damage she’s done.